sreeharsha-rav/typescript-projects/prisma-postgres-demo/README.md

     ```bash
     npx ts-node src/db/seed.ts
     ```
+6. Make sure the database is running postgres.
+If not, start the database server.
-6. Run the application
+7. Run the application
     ```bash
     pnpm start
     ```
-7. Use Postman to test the API endpoints [prisma-demo](./prisma-demo.postman_collection.json).
+8. Use Postman to test the API endpoints [prisma-demo](./prisma-demo.postman_collection.json).

+## Credits

+This project is inspired by the [Prisma Getting Started Guide](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgresql).